ms85py/alien_invasion/README.md

 The game also has a Score and High Score system to keep track of how well you've done.

-I've done this project because I found making 2d games with Python quite interesting, but after I was done I learned that it's...different and not my cup of tea.
+I've done this project because I found making 2d games with Python quite interesting, but after I was done I learned that it's... different and not really my cup of tea. :/

 To start the game you'll just have to run the 'game.py' file and you're all set.